mrurlwin/laravel-cronless-schedule/README.md

 [![Laravel Package training](https://spatie.be/github/package-training.jpg)](https://laravelpackage.training)

 Spatie invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
-You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).
+You can support them by [buying one of their paid products](https://spatie.be/open-source/support-us).

 Spatie highly appreciate you sending a postcard from your hometown, mentioning which of their package(s) you are using.
 You'll find the address on [their contact page](https://spatie.be/about-us).
 Spatie publish all received postcards on [their virtual postcard wall](https://spatie.be/open-source/postcards).